‘Sister Wives’ Rumors: Meri Brown Wants A Divorce, Leaves Kody For Good?

 Meanwhile, according to the latest Sister Wives rumors from She Knows suggest that these divorce rumors are nothing more than gossip from a former friend of the family who is posing as an “insider” to the Browns.

-Prior to the rumors about Meri leaving the family, the rumors were rampant about Robyn leaving the family.
+Before the rumors about Meri leaving the family, the rumors were rampant about Robyn leaving the family.
 And these rumors were courtesy of none other than Kendra Pollard, who — according to the site — is also spreading the rumors about Meri leaving the family as well.

 “The real question here is why anyone is still listening to Pollard.
 She used to be close buds with the Browns, but they had a very public falling out in 2015.
 Since then, she’s sided with Meri Brown’s catfishing online lover and pumped the tabloids full of all kinds of bogus stories about her ex-friends.
 You’d think by now reporters would just stop listening to her desperate attempts to stay relevant, but here we are.”